stefaleon/React-Guess-The-Flag/README.md

+## React Guess The Flag
+### A React App from [The Advanced Web Developer Bootcamp](https://www.udemy.com/the-advanced-web-developer-bootcamp/)

+### Uses the [REST Countries](https://restcountries.eu/) API to create a flag guessing game.

+&nbsp;
-# Deploy to Github Pages
+## How To Deploy to Github Pages

 ## Step 1: Add homepage to package.json

 Open package.json and add a homepage field for the project:

 ```
   "homepage": "https://stefaleon.github.io/React-Guess-The-Flag/",
 ```

 Create React App uses the homepage field to determine the root URL in the built HTML file.

 ## Step 2: Install gh-pages and add deploy to scripts in package.json

-Now, whenever you run npm run build, you will see a cheat sheet with instructions on how to deploy to GitHub Pages.

-To publish it at https://stefaleon.github.io/React-Guess-The-Flag/, run:
 ```
-  npm install --save gh-pages
+$ npm install --save gh-pages
 ```

-Add the following scripts in your package.json:
+Add the following scripts in  package.json:

 ```
   "scripts": {
 +   "predeploy": "npm run build",